The insider advice on this page is from one of Wendy’s Trusted Travel Experts for cultural city tours: Emily Izer, Context Travel.

 The Stedelijk Museum is dedicated to modern and contemporary art and design.
 Despite its international reputation, it is often dwarfed by giants like the Rijksmuseum, and is a great, uncrowded alternative.

 The Schuttersgalerij (Civic Guards Gallery) is a free part of the Amsterdam Museum.
-It’s a covered walkway full of ancient and contemporary artwork and sculptures that we visit during our Investors and Explorers walk, as it nicely connects the themes of how history speaks to present-day Amsterdam.
+It’s a covered walkway full of ancient and contemporary artwork and sculptures that nicely connects the themes of how history speaks to present-day Amsterdam.

 How to spend a Sunday